barnarderc/carto-tutorial/tutorial/intro-carto-01.md

-# Introduction to Mapping with Carto
+# Introduction to Mapping with CARTO

 ####Workshop Objectives
-This exercise is intended to introduce users to mapping and displaying spatial information using the online platform, Carto.
+This exercise is intended to introduce users to mapping and displaying spatial information using the online platform, CARTO.

-[Carto](https://carto.com) is an online platform that allows users to upload data and provides tools to visualize that data in interactive maps.
-Maps made on Carto can be shared and embeded on websites and in different formats.
-On of the advantages of using Carto as opposed to other interactive mapping platforms is that it allows you to directly upload your datasets and manipulate them online.
+[CARTO](https://carto.com) is an online platform that allows users to upload data and provides tools to visualize that data in interactive maps.
+Maps made on CARTO can be shared and embeded on websites and in different formats.
+On of the advantages of using CARTO as opposed to other interactive mapping platforms is that it allows you to directly upload your datasets and manipulate them online.
 This functionality includes selecting certain specific parts of your dataset using SQL-style queries.

 In this first introductory tutorial users will:

-1. Create a Carto account
+1. Create a CARTO account
-1. Become familiar with Carto's dataset and map views
+1. Become familiar with CARTO's dataset and map views
-1. Learn how to upload simple datasets in tabular and vector formats to their Carto account
+1. Learn how to upload simple datasets in tabular and vector formats to their CARTO account
 1. Learn basics of interface and visualization tools

-Subsequent tutorial pages demonstrate how to execute simple data manipulations in Carto, as well as add interactive elements, customize basemaps, and embed and share maps.
+Subsequent tutorial pages demonstrate how to execute simple data manipulations in CARTO, as well as add interactive elements, customize basemaps, and embed and share maps.

 The data used in this workshop can be found in the data folder of this repository [(here)](https://github.com/barnarderc/carto-tutorial/tree/master/data).

 - - - -
-####Creating a Carto Account
+####Creating a CARTO Account

-To begin using Carto, users must first create an online account [here](https://carto.com/signup).
-Carto's basic account is free, and allows users to upload a limited number of files.
+To begin using CARTO, users must first create an online account [here](https://carto.com/signup).
+CARTO's basic account is free, and allows users to upload a limited number of files.

-Once you've created your account, and verified your email, when you sign into Carto you will be presented with the option to begin by creating a new map.
+Once you've created your account, and verified your email, when you sign into CARTO you will be presented with the option to begin by creating a new map.

 ![Intro page](https://github.com/barnarderc/carto-tutorial/blob/master/images/create-account.JPG?raw=true)

 - - -

-#### Becoming Familiar with Carto's Interface
+#### Becoming Familiar with CARTO's Interface

-Carto's platform divides users' accounts into a **Datasets** tab and a **Map** tab.
+CARTO's platform divides users' accounts into a **Datasets** tab and a **Map** tab.
 In the Datasets tab, users can upload, edit, view or delete their own datasets.
 In the map view, users are able to build interactive mapping projects, combining one or more of their own datasets, to be published or shared.

 ![](https://github.com/barnarderc/carto-tutorial/blob/master/images/map-datasets-view.JPG?raw=true)

-We will begin using Carto by uploading our dataset, **carto-tutorial-data.csv** from the **data** folder.
-Before we upload this data to Carto, let's take a look at how it is formatted.
+We will begin using CARTOCARTO by uploading our dataset, **carto-tutorial-data.csv** from the **data** folder.
+Before we upload this data to CARTO, let's take a look at how it is formatted.

 - - -